ibrahemelwy/Origin/README.md

 - KeyBoard in-site & Mouse needed
 - Wifi Dongle "Provided By Naghy"
 - Cartidges " 2 old Pairs From Omar "
+### Site Results For 22th july
+- 1st the focus was needed to be adjusted
+- lens fixed Using Wire Tape
+- WOD is good as it needs to focus only on the spot of printing
+- Exposure Time Was 1500 which is to high so i reduced it to 550
+- Wrinkle Problem needs to be adjusted
+- double Trigger in case of Bottle in Fig A
+- SN refuse even after Reading Data-Matrix After Contact hitham He told Me that this is because of the captured serial doesn't exist in camera qeue or because of double Trigger
+- For now T&T System is good from the basic concept But needs the previuos adjustment to be ready for Validtation
+- Hithams 1st Software Had abug that after Capture the image no ROI defined on the Image so It's Reject So I had To return to the old backup And Wait for Hithams new Software